 Kalaeloa is committed to Hawaii’s renewable portfolio standard and is currently employing co-generation technology to minimize emissions while maintaining power output.

 We’re also working to preserve Hawaii’s limited water resources.
 By using reverse osmosis to recycle wastewater produced in our operations, we save half a million gallons of drinking water every day.

 Kalaeloa Partners reliably provides up to 20% of the electric demand for Oahu.
 Combined-cycle co-generation, which produces electricity and process heating in a single operation, marks an important step toward a sustainable energy future for the people of Hawaii.

 Kalaeloa has “fast ramping” technology supporting fast response to grid fluctuations, so additional power is there when needed.

-With an overall efficiency as high as 50 percent and system reliability of 99 percent, Kalaeloa is a proven power producer that is reducing costs while minimizing waste.
+With an overall efficiency as high as 50 percent and system reliability of 99 percent, Kalaeloa is a proven power producer that is reducing costs while maximizing output.

 What is Combined Cycle Co-Generation?